-Everything you need to know about getting around Norway in the air.
+Everything you need to know about getting around Norway quickly and easily in the air.

-There are many ways to get around Norway on your vacation but they all fall into two categories: Flying or slow.
+There are many ways to get around Norway on your vacation but they all fall into two categories: Flying, or slowly.

 However, a flight from Bergen to Trondheim takes less than one hour.
 Even adding in the time it takes at the airports and getting to/from your actual destinations, flying is the fastest option by quite some distance.

 Whenever Life in Norway newsletter subscribers with itinerary questions, I always encourage slow travel.

 Driving from Oslo to Bergen can take as little as six hours, but wouldn't you rather take three days to explore the spectacular mountain plateau, world-famous fjords and picturesque fishing villages on the way?

 There are exceptions to the rule, of course.
 If you are travelling north to Lofoten, Tromsø or Finnmark, flying is good value and you won't really miss much between Trondheim and Bodø.

 If you are on a tight itinerary you may also prefer to fly to make the most of your time in historic Bergen, beautiful Ålesund, or the simply stunning Lofoten islands.

 Although most international travellers will only look towards the (relatively) big airports in Oslo, Bergen, Trondheim, and Stavanger, Norway is littered with small airports.

 The mountainous terrain and fjords may look stunning, but they are a natural obstacle to getting around first.